qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasterextraction.rst

      - [string]

        Default: 'ELEV_MAX'
-     - Provides a name for the attribute in which to put the maximum elevation of contour polygon.
+     - Provide a name for the attribute in which to put the maximum elevation of contour polygon.
 If not provided no maximum elevation attribute is attached.
    * - **Produce 3D vector**